Sapienza-University-Rome/ADM/2022/Homework_4/README.md

 $$1 \le N \le 10^6$$
 $$1 \le M \le 10^3$$
 $$1 \le G \le 100$$
 In the second line, you will be given M integers which the ith integer corresponds to the entrance that has been assigned to the ith student to enter the university.
+Students will enter the university in the same order .

 **Ouptut:**